 Let's talk about a few scientific facts that support our theory about happiness, health and a long life.
 Neurochemicals analysis and brain mapping have shown that our emotions are controlled in the middle part of the brain, known as the Hippocampus area.
 Interestingly enough, these areas are loosely divided into "Reward and punishment areas."
-Needless to say, stimulating the reward areas make us happy and stimulation of the punishment area give us sorrow and pain.
+Needless to say, stimulating the reward areas makes us happy and stimulation of the punishment area gives us sorrow and pain.

 The neurochemicals which play a major role in this process are called "Endorphins."
 Endorphins play a pivotal role in the reward areas, as well as pain control areas of the brain.
 Happy people have higher levels of endorphins.
 The brains in happy people are more active with a lesser degree of neurochemical imbalance and with more appropriate electrical rhythms.
 So what is the chicken and what is the egg?
-Do happy people produce more endorphins, or do people that have more endorphins become happy.
+Do happy people produce more endorphins or do people that have more endorphins become happy.
 My belief is simple.
 Our Creator would not have gone through all this trouble, if living organisms are not able to influence these areas.

 How can we increase our "endorphins?"
 How can we "endorphin-ize" ourselves?
-Since Happiness is one of the most important factor in the health and longevity of life, then let's endorphin-ize ourselves.
-The major way we, endorphin-ize ourselves is with purposeful activity.
-Whether that is exercise, or participating in an exciting business or building a family or building a home - not a house, -- but a home, humans are happier when they are busy, active and productive.
+Since Happiness is one of the most important factors in the health and longevity of life, then let's endorphin-ize ourselves.
+The major way we do that is with purposeful activity.
+Whether that is exercise, or participating in an exciting business, or building a family or home - not a house, -- but a home, humans are happier when they are busy, active and productive.

 It's also worth knowing that happiness is contagious.
 One happy person makes a couple of other people happy, too.
 Nothing makes me happier than to see a couple of smiling faces walk into my clinic.
 And, if they don't walk in with one, my goal is to see that they leave with one.
 That's the prescription of health - being happy and making others happy.
 It beats hands down writing prescriptions for antibiotics and aspirin.

 So use laughter as your medicine.
 Give that medicine to other people.
 Happiness has no copy rights, no patents and definitely no shelf life.
 In fact, there is no reported case of "happy overdose."
-(We'll discuss hebephrenia in another article.)
 Do not use happiness sparingly but definitely use it in the affected areas of your life and in the affected areas of the lives of others.
 You can use it with an empty stomach, or with a full one.

 You can believe what I am talking about because, after all "It's just what the doctor ordered."
-Remember, it is your life and it is your health.